Stephan Tschudi-Madsen: Early life

 Tschudi-Madsen was born in Bergen, Norway.

 He graduated in 1950 from the University of Oslo with a thesis in art history on Romantic architecture.
-In 1952-1953 he worked as a British Council scholar in London.
+In 1952–1953 he worked as a British Council scholar in London.
 Tschudi-Madsen received his Ph.D. in 1956.

 Career

 Tschudi-Madsen worked as an antiquarian at the Directorate for Cultural Heritage in Norway from 1959.
 He was active for the preservation of Norwegian wooden buildings during the European Architectural Heritage Year campaign that was organized in 1975.
 He was also one of the pioneers of rediscovering the qualities of the compact Art Nouveau townscape of Ålesund, Norway.
 He was engaged in international cultural heritage through the association ICOMOS where he held a central position, and through UNESCOs work with World Heritage Sites.
 Under his leadership Urnes stave church and Bryggen in Bergen were listed in 1979.
 For a period he was also vice president of the UNESCO World Heritage Committee.

 Tschudi-Madsen had a large academic production.
 He was adviser for the restoration of the Royal Palace, Oslo, Supreme Court of Norway and Den Nationale Scene in Bergen.
 For a long period he was the president of Friends of Akershus Fortress.
 He was a supporter for establishing an Art Nouveau Interpretation centre, Jugendstilsenteret in Ålesund, Norway.
-Between 1999-2003 he also worked as adviser for Jugendstilsenteret.
+Between 1999 and 2003 he also worked as adviser for Jugendstilsenteret.